 He was breathing steadily now.
 The panic was gone.
 His head was clear.

 What was fair about a plane crashing and killing fathers and mothers and children with their full lives still ahead of them?
-Or how was it fair for a young mother to die in childbirth leaving an orphan behind, as his mother had died?
+Or how was it fair for a young mother to die in childbirth leaving an orphan behind, as his mother had?
 And how was his own death any less fair than any other death?

 He thought this over, and a steadiness came over him.

 At that moment, he understood that his death was just one of a billion deaths, and it was no more or less fair than the rest.
 He understood this with his body – he was calm, at peace, he felt almost euphoric.
-The understanding came into his body like the cliched light burst of novels, as though time had suddenly stood still and he was crawling out of a dark maze into blinding sunlight.
+The understanding came into him like the cliched light burst of novels, as though time had suddenly stood still and he was crawling out of a dark maze into blinding sunlight.

 He understood that his death sentence and execution were just a way for the inevitable to manifest itself, no more or less fair than any other way.

-And in that instant, he was enlightened.
+And then, he was enlightened.